urql-graphql/urql/docs/api/core.md

 [`client.query`](#clientquery) and [`client.mutation`](#clientmutation) methods use this helper as well to create requests.

-The helper takes are of creating a unique `key` for the `GraphQLRequest`.
+The helper takes care of creating a unique `key` for the `GraphQLRequest`.
 This is a hash of the `query` and `variables` if they're passed.
 The `variables` will be stringified using [`stringifyVariables`](#stringifyvariables), which outputs a stable JSON string.